 So when you ask “can hunting be a job” the straight off answer may be no; however, that should not stop you from joining the outdoor industry.
 Though I listed a few, there are limitless possibilities of what you can actually do in this industry.
 So instead of “can hunting be a job” ask “what careers best suit me in the outdoor industry”.

-Thanks for reading my article about “can hunting be a job”.
-I hoped you enjoyed it and learned something you didn’t already know.
-If you like my content subscribe for my weekly update.
+Thanks for reading my article about whether or not hunting can be a job.
+I hope you enjoyed it and learned something you didn’t already know.
+If you like my content, subscribe to my weekly update.
 If you have any other questions about outdoor careers or just want to connect, feel free to email me at Patrick.Long@omegaoutdoors.net.